This page explains how to create Cloud Identity and Access Management (Cloud IAM) policies for authorization in Google Kubernetes Engine (GKE).

 Visit the Roles section of Cloud Console's Cloud IAM page.

-From the Filter table field, enter "GKE"
+To see the roles for GKE, in the Filter table field, enter

 Managing Cloud IAM roles